2010 Daytona 500: Race

-During the caution, the leaders made pit stops for fuel, tires and car adjustments.
-Allmendinger lost the lead since one of his crew members dropped a lug nut.
-Hamlin staggered his pit stop, allowing him to lead one lap.
-Kurt Busch reclaimed the lead, and led at the restart on lap 81, followed by Biffle and Kyle Busch.
-On lap 82, Biffle received drafting assistance from Kyle Busch to overtake Kurt Busch for first place to the inside.
-Kurt Busch responded by challenging Biffle between laps 83 and 84 but was unable to reclaim the lead.
-After starting towards the rear of the field, Gordon moved to third by the 86th lap.
-On lap 95, Kyle Busch passed Biffle on the outside for first place Soon after, Gordon passed Biffle for second.
-Gordon later turned onto the outside line to overtake Kyle Busch at the conclusion of lap 98.
-Two laps later, Bowyer steered right on the backstretch to pass Gordon for the lead.
+The leaders stopped for fuel, tires, and car adjustments during the caution.
+When a crew member dropped a lug nut, Allmendinger lost the lead.
+Because Hamlin staggered his pit stop, he was able to lead one lap.
+Kurt Busch reclaimed the lead on lap 81, followed by Biffle and Kyle Busch.
+On lap 82, Biffle used Kyle Busch's help to pass Kurt Busch for first to the inside.
+Kurt Busch unsuccessfully challenged Biffle between laps 83 and 84.
+Gordon advanced to third place by the 86th lap after starting near the back of the grid.
+Kyle Busch took the lead from Greg Biffle on the outside on lap 95.
+Gordon soon passed Biffle for second place.
+At the end of lap 98, Gordon used the outside line to pass Kyle Busch.
+Two laps later, Bowyer passed Gordon on the outside for the lead on the backstretch.
+Kyle Busch attempted but failed to pass Bowyer in turn two on lap 102.
+Gordon did the same thing four laps later, but this time he was unable to take the lead and fell back.

-Kyle Busch attempted to overtake Bowyer in turn two on lap 102 but could not successfully complete the pass.
-Gordon did the same four laps later; again, he was unable to take first position and dropped back.
-On the 107th lap, Biffle overtook Bowyer to claim the lead, but Bowyer retook it on the next lap.
-Biffle achieved a fast run on the left and retook the lead from Bowyer on lap 110.
-He held it for one lap as Bowyer overtook him to lead the 111th lap.
-After David Ragan found a draft on the right to move into second, he overtook Bowyer at the end of lap 113.
-Two laps later, Ragan lost the lead to Bowyer.
+On the 107th lap, Biffle passed Bowyer to take the lead, but Bowyer reclaimed it on the next lap.
+Biffle retook the lead from Bowyer on lap 110 after a fast run on the inside.
+He retained it for one lap before Bowyer passed him to lead the 111th lap.
+David Ragan passed Bowyer at the end of lap 113 after finding a draft on the outside.
+Ragan lost the lead to Bowyer two laps later.
 John Andretti's tire cut, and he crashed into the turn-two wall on the 117th lap to bring out the fourth caution.
-Most of the leaders made pit stops for fuel, tires and car adjustments.
-Travis Kvapil and Boris Said each staggered their pit stops on laps 119 and 120, leading one lap each, before Bowyer returned to first place on the 121st lap.
+The majority of the leaders stopped for fuel, tires, and car changes.
+Travis Kvapil and Said each staggered their pit stops on laps 119 and 120, leading one lap each, before Bowyer reclaimed first place on the 121st lap.